commands_jclovrd – Issue JCLOVRD command for CA 7 instance specified in path

 WLM

-Sets job to allow the insertion of SCHENV= keyword on the JOB
+Sets job to allow the insertion of SCHENV= keyword on the JOB statement at submission time when these conditions are true:

 The scheduling environment insertion feature is activated.